institute of advanced design studies

 The Biomimicry Budapest Perspective reflects on the quality of “what is human”.
 It concentrates on the meaning of “learning from nature” and the deeper aspects that connect human and nature.

+The authours explore ecological condition of a human, its advancements and limitations.
 There are many lessons yet to learn from nature, though perhaps the one we ought to learn first is about ourselves.

 design week budapest 2018